diegofps/mell/docs/hands_on/migrations.md

-# Using logic scripts to extend the metadata 🤖
+# Using migration scripts to extend the metadata 🤖

 It is a good practice to keep your template files as simple as possible.
 This means that we must execute most of our business logic somewhere else.
 Plugins are not good for this because they execute out of order and they are intended to generate output files.
-The recommended way to make inferences, extend, or clean the metadata is through logic scripts.
-Additionally, the metadata should only be modified inside logic scripts.
+The recommended way to make inferences, extend, or clean the metadata is through migration scripts.
+Additionally, the metadata should only be modified inside migration scripts.

 These scripts carry a number with their name.
 The lower the number, the earlier they will execute.
-Its file format is `<number>.<script_name>.py` and they are stored in `<root>/style/logic`.
-If you want to generate the number automatically you can use the command `mell --new-logic script_name`.
+Its file format is `<number>.<script_name>.py` and they are stored in `<root>/style/migrations`.
+If you want to generate the number automatically you can use the command `mell --new-migration script_name`.

-This example will use logic scripts to generate models for a database.
+This example will use migration scripts to generate models for a database.
 It is not supposed to be a complete example, but to demonstrate a few things we can do with it.

 ## Create the Project